Carrier Air Wing Seven

 Carrier Air Wing Seven (CVW-7) is a United States Navy aircraft carrier air wing based at Naval Air Station Oceana, Virginia.
 At the moment, CVW-7 is assigned to the USS George H.W.
 Bush.
 The tail code of aircraft assigned to CVW-7 is AG.

+CW-7's insignia features an aircraft tailhook in the shape of the number 7.

 Mission

 To conduct carrier air warfare operations and assist in the planning, control, coordination and integration of seven air wing squadrons in support of carrier air warfare including; Interception and destruction of enemy aircraft and missiles in all-weather conditions to establish and maintain local air superiority.
 All-weather offensive air-to-surface attacks, Detection, localization, and destruction of enemy ships and submarines to establish and maintain local sea control.
 Aerial photographic, sighting, and electronic intelligence for naval and joint operations.
 Airborne early warning service to fleet forces and shore warning nets.
 Airborne electronic countermeasures.
 In-flight refueling operations to extend the range and the endurance of air wing aircraft and Search and rescue operations.